ansys/pyansys-units/README.rst

 Overview
 --------
-PyUnits provides a pythonic interface for units, unit systems, and unit conversions.
-Its features enable seamless setup and usage of physical quantities, including the ability to:
+PyUnits provides a Pythonic interface for units, unit systems, and unit conversions.
+Its features enable seamless setup and usage of physical quantities, enabling you to perform these tasks:

 - Instantiate physical quantities from a unit string, list of dimensions, or quantity map.